Explore the facility

 Description

-The lending Library lends out our larger gym, therapy, soft play, and sensory equipment, which is found at the centre, into homes, schools and other disability groups.
-Users of the centre will be able to trial equipment in the various activity rooms and then come to the lending library to borrow equipment for 4 weeks.
-The lending library is run from the shop.
+The Lending Library lends out our larger gym, therapy, soft play, and sensory equipment, which is found at the centre, into homes, schools and other disability groups.
+Users of the centre will be able to trial equipment in the various activity rooms and then come to the Lending Library to borrow equipment for 4 weeks.
+The Lending Library is run from the shop.
 The shop will be a fully accessible space for parents to be able to purchase some of our most popular equipment and Gympanzees merchandise.

 Impacts